Balbodh: As primary style

 On 25 July 1917, the Bombay Presidency decided to replace the Modi script with balabodha as the primary script of administration, for convenience and uniformity with the other areas of the presidency.
 The Modi script continued to be taught in schools until several decades later and continued to be used as an alternate script to Balabodha.
 The script was still widely used, until the 1940s, by the people of older generations for personal and financial uses.

-However, the use of Modi diminished since then and now Balabodha is the primary script used to write Marathi (other than Modi script revival efforts).
+However, the use of Modi diminished since then and now Balabodha is the primary script used to write Marathi.

 Korku language

 In addition to Marathi, balabodha is also used to write the Korku language of the Munda subdivision Austroasiatic language family, which is spoken by the Korku people who live in parts of Maharashtra and Madhya Pradesh.